 Drutopia code can be divided into five groups:

 Contributed Drupal modules and themes aiding functionality of these features (pathauto, bulma, etc.).

 Contributed Drupal modules supporting the packaging up and upgrading features:

 To post suggestions or bug reports, use the issue queues for the GitLab projects linked above.
 See the GitLab documentation on creating an issue.

 To get started contributing code-level changes to Drutopia features or the Drutopia distribution, see the GitLab basics documentation page for tips.

 You will need to:

 There are many possible ways to set up a local development environment.
-These instructions will assume a basic LAMP (Linux, Apache, MySQL/MariaDB, PHP) setup.
+These instructions accommodate basic LAMP (Linux, Apache, MySQL/MariaDB, PHP) as well as DDEV setups.
 For more information, see the drupal.org documentation on setting up a local development environment.
 See also the drupal.org page on where to look for support.

 Composer is a dependency manager for PHP.
 It manages core dependencies for Drupal Core and we use it for the same purpose with Drutopia.

 Install Drutopia through the UI